 - When?
 Fall, spring and summer semesters.
 Please make internship information available in advance of the semester in which you will be hiring.
 If a student takes your internship for credit, s/he must work 15 hours per week during fall and spring semesters and 28 hours per week during the summer semester.

 - We also encourage employers to pay their interns because students often must forgo other paying jobs in order to get this valuable experience.
 See the current guidelines for unpaid interns.

 Setting up an Internship

-The School requires a written job description which allows students to find positions for which they’re qualified and interested.
-This should be emailed to the Internship Coordinator and include as much detail as possible: the intern’s responsibilities; specific skills needed (i.e. writing, computer, etc.); contact information for the intern’s professional supervisor; a brief overview of your organization or business, plus your website address so students can learn more about your company.
+The School requires a written job description, which allows students to find positions for which they’re qualified and interested.
+This should be emailed to the Internship Coordinator or listed in Handshake and should include as much detail as possible: the intern’s responsibilities; specific skills needed (i.e. writing, computer, etc.); contact information for the intern’s professional supervisor; a brief overview of your organization or business, plus your website address so students can learn more about your company.
 If a student interns for credit, his/her supervisor will be required to submit an electronic evaluation to the school at midterm and at the conclusion of the semester.
 The evaluations are online and links will be sent to the supervisor via email.
 Should questions arise during the course of the internship, employers are encouraged to call the student’s area head, the internship coordinator, or the dean at any time.